openstack/keystone/doc/source/developing.rst

 :doc:`man/keystone-manage` which allows you to establish tenants, users, etc.

-You can also interact with Keystone through it's REST API.
-There is a python keystone client library `python-keystoneclient`_ which interacts exclusively through the REST API, and which keystone itself uses to provide it's command-line interface.
+You can also interact with Keystone through its REST API.
+There is a python keystone client library `python-keystoneclient`_ which interacts exclusively through the REST API, and which keystone itself uses to provide its command-line interface.

 When initially getting set up, after you've configured which databases to use,